INTERNATIONAL BUSINESS MADE EASY

 - Achievable and Realistic: targets should be within reach in the context of market developments and available resources.

 - Timebound: relate to a certain time period, for example, 1 year or 5 years.

 Have you identified your target markets and compared your actual position in that market with competitors and the desired position in the market?
 Then it’s time to define your Market Entry Strategy.
 Ask yourself what you are going to offer that adds value and distinguishes you from your competitors in terms of product, price, distribution, promotion and sustainability.

 The entire process of developing a SEMP is done in co-creation with all the relevant stakeholders in strategic sessions.
 It generates relevant insights from various angles and guarantees ownership of the initiative.
 Moreover, when the strategy is defined, action plans will be drafted based on the agreements on the roles of the various stakeholders in the implementation of the activities.
 In this step, it becomes clear who will take the lead in which intervention, how the activities are dovetailed in one another and how management responsibilities are divided among the main private and governmental organizations involved in the sector.

 The last step is all about the money.
 Budgets will be linked to each activity and funding sources will be specified.
 Private and public sector organisations make a financial commitment and sponsors can be identified to finance the planned activities.

 Are you in need of some extra tips?
 Here you go:

-- Plan, plan and plan and also have a plan B and a plan C when things won’t work out the way you had planned
+- Plan, plan and plan and also have a plan B when things don’t work out the way you had planned.